-It is also important to learn how to graciously accept someone’s criticism, for example, and simply say, “I don’t see it that way, but I respect you views and thank-you for pointing that out.”
-Then often times I simply vote with my feet and walk away.
+It is also essential to learn how to accept someone’s criticism, for example, graciously, and say, “I don’t see it that way, but I respect your views and thank you for pointing that out.”
+Then often, I vote with my feet and walk away.
 If you want to or have to continue a conversation with someone whom you disagree with, then consider stopping the conversation and asking, “What is the goal of this conversation?”
 That will get people to stop and think.
 They will likely say, “What do you mean?”

 I hope you will find this helpful.
 If so, leave me a comment below.